 Yes.
-If your relatives were granted a T visa based on your application,1 they are eligible for federal benefits under the rules that apply to refugees.
-(Family members do not get ORR certification letters.)
+If your relatives were granted a T visa based on your application, they are eligible for federal benefits under the rules that apply to refugees.
+(Family members do not get their own ORR/OTIP certification letters.)
 Family members who are U.S. citizens or lawfully present immigrants may also be eligible for certain federal or state benefits.